deepgram/kur/docs/source/upcoming.rst

 Documentation and Support Features
 ==================================

-- "Getting Started" overview of the specification and how the model is built.
 - "Python API" overview of all components of the system
-- Additional examples: multi-layer perceptron, speech recognition
+- Additional examples: speech recognition
 - Improve CIFAR-10 example with a custom evaluation hook.
-- Integrate with Travis CI and Gitter
+- Integrate with Gitter

 Model Features
 ==============